Mayoral development corporations

 What is the history of development corporations?

-The powers for mayors to be able to establish a development corporation were first given to London in 2011, to enable the creation of the London Legacy Development Corporation (LLDC) and the regeneration of the Olympic site in Stratford.
+The power for mayors to establish a development corporation was first given to London in 2011, to enable the creation of the London Legacy Development Corporation (LLDC) and the regeneration of the Olympic site in Stratford.
 Mayors in other parts of England have been issued with the powers to establish MDCs as part of devolution deals agreed since 2014.

 The Levelling Up and Regeneration Act 2023 also introduced the model of the ‘locally led development corporation’ which can be proposed by any local authority or combination of local authorities in England.
 In this model, however, the local government secretary retains greater control over the development corporation.
-So far, none have been announced.
+In November 2025, Camden Council announced its intention to set up a locally led development corporation for the regeneration of the Euston area.
+51 Camden Council, ‘Camden Council announces intention to lead development corporation at Euston’, 12 November 2025, retrieved 18 December 2025, https://news.camden.gov.uk/camden-council-announces-intention-to-lead-development-corporation-at-euston/

 How are mayoral development corporations created?

-Under the Localism Act 2011, once an MDC has been designated by the mayor, the local government secretary is required to formally establish the corporation and its functions using secondary legislation.
+Under the Localism Act 2011, once an MDC has been designated by the mayor, the secretary of state is required to formally establish the corporation and its functions using secondary legislation.

 How many mayoral development corporations are there, and what have they achieved?

-There are currently six MDCs in England.
-In London, as well as the LLDC there is the Old Oak and Park Royal Development Corporation (OPDC), established in 2015 to regenerate the area around the site in west London where HS2 was planned to intersect with Crossrail.
+There are currently 10 MDCs in England.
+In London, as well as the LLDC described above, there is the Old Oak and Park Royal Development Corporation (OPDC), established in 2015 to regenerate the area around the site in west London where HS2 was planned to intersect with Crossrail.
+In November 2025, secondary legislation was laid before Parliament to establish the Oxford Street Mayoral Development Corporation.
+71 UK Government, ‘Oxford Street Development Corporation (Establishment) Order 2025’, SI 2025/1151, 5 November 2025, https://statutoryinstruments.parliament.uk/instrument/Jt7mJeDG/timeline/UPOiFVeZ The MDC was legally established in January 2026, which brings the total number of MDCs in London to three.

-Having delivered 12,000 new homes over 12 years, the LLDC is scaling back its operations and is due to return its planning powers to the four boroughs of Newham, Hackney, Tower Hamlets and Waltham Forest in November 2024.
+Having delivered 12,000 new homes over 12 years, the LLDC scaled back its operations and returned its planning powers to the four boroughs of Newham, Hackney, Tower Hamlets and Waltham Forest in December 2024.
+72 UK Govermment, ‘The London Legacy Development Corporation (Establishment and Planning Functions) (Amendment and Revocation) Order 2024’, SI 2024/918, 9 September 2024, https://www.legislation.gov.uk/uksi/2024/918/made

 In Tees Valley, Ben Houchen set up South Tees Development Corporation in 2017, the first of its kind outside of London, as part of the broader Teesworks regeneration project.
-In 2023, Houchen set up the Middlesbrough Development Corporation and Hartlepool Development Corporation.
+In 2023, Houchen set up the Middlesbrough Development Corporation and Hartlepool Development Corporation to regenerate the town centres of Middlesborough and Hartlepool respectively.

 Which mayors have announced plans to set up new mayoral development corporations?